rohansingh/cion/README.md

 ===
 A commit-to-deploy system based on Docker containers.

-Job Queue
----
-If we can abstract all work into a Docker container, then the whole commit-to-deploy system can be represented by a single queue of containers that need to be run.

 Build Steps
 ---
 These are the logical steps needed to go from commit to deploy: